 John Perlich, spokesman for Fort Wayne Mayor Tom Henry, said there was no communication with the city about a possible move.

-In Fort Wayne, smoking is prohibited at the OTB because of the citys strict smoking ban, but New Haven business owners have the option to allow smoking.
+In Fort Wayne, smoking is prohibited at the OTB due to the city’s strict smoking ban but New Haven business owners have the option to allow smoking.

 A state smoking ban exempts casinos and satellite facilities.

-Plans for the new OTB include a high-quality pub and grill where racing is presented in comfort.
+Plans for the new OTB include a “high-quality” pub and grille “where racing is presented in comfort.”

 Documents filed by Hoosier Park estimate $2 million in improvements to the facility with the hope of being open in June 2014.

 Hoosier Park also has an offer on the current facility and land for $900,000.